Are you a bit of a Property Nerd like me?

 Understanding these two key points, before doing our research is very important.

-So, in locations where wages growth is going nowhere over the short to medium term, there is a sufficient enough argument to suggest that property prices will do the same over this extended period.
+So, in locations where wage growth is going nowhere over the short to medium term, there is a sufficient enough argument to suggest that property prices will do the same over this extended period.

 How do we resolve this problem?